creativetechnologylab/python-for-beginners/introduction.md

 ## Installing VS Code

 This guide introduces Python programming through the use of Visual Studio Code (VS Code), a versatile Integrated Development Environment (IDE) developed by Microsoft.
-IDEs offer a number of useful features for development, such as debugging, integration with testing tools, Version Control software integration, and auto-completion.
-In time you'll find such tools will greatly enhance your productivity and enable you to spot problems earlier.
+IDEs offer a number of useful features for development, such as debugging, testing, Version Control software integration, and auto-completion.
+In time you'll find such tools will greatly enhance your productivity and will enable you to spot problems earlier.
+A stitch in time saves nine.

 To install VS Code, download the appropriate setup file for your system from [here](https://code.visualstudio.com/download) and go through the setup steps.
 Alternatively, if you are on a UAL machine, you can use Self-Service if VS Code is not already installed.